Frederic-P/omeka-s-developer/docs/key_concepts/api.md

 Omeka S core integrates three RDF resource kinds:
 * `items` to CRUD an item, its properties and property values, its class, its template and its media.
-* `item-sets` to CRUD an item set, its properties and property values, its class, its template and its attached items.
+* `item_sets` to CRUD an item set, its properties and property values, its class, its template and its attached items.
 * `media` to CRUD a medium, its properties and property values, its class, its template and its content file (or value).
 * `resources` to perform generic SCRUD operations on resources.